Skip to main content

 Egypt

-In Spell № 1 from the corpus of the «Coffin Texts» (ca. 2134–2040 BCE) it is said: «You are the Lion, you are the Double Lion, you are Horus, Protector of his fatherа», and in Spell № 248 it is stated: «my strength is the strength of the Lion;» (1973FaulknerRO:1,193).
-In Spell № 1099 from the corpus of the Coffin Texts, the following invocation is present: «Double Lion, I am he who prophesies to you.» (1978FaulknerRO:154).
+This lion-based identity is further developed in the «Coffin Texts» (ca. 2134–2040 BCE).
+In Spell № 1, it is said: «You are the Lion, you are the Double Lion, you are Horus, Protector of his father»; in Spell № 248, it is stated: «my strength is the strength of the Lion» (1973FaulknerRO:1, 193).
+Furthermore, in Spell № 1099, the following invocation is present: «Double Lion, I am he who prophesies to you» (1978FaulknerRO:154).
+In contrast to these divine attributes, secular literature uses the lion as a symbol of primal fear.
+In the «Instruction of Khety (son of Duauf) to his son Pepi» (Middle Kingdom), the fate of a peasant is described: «He is as terrified as if he were in the claws of a lion» (1958КацнельсонИС_МендельсонФЛ:244).

 9 Like a lion's whelp, Judah, from the prey, my son, thou risest: he stoopeth down, he croucheth as a lion, and as a lioness, who shall rouse him up?

-Borrowing of the word «lion»
+The Borrowing of the Word «Lion»

 The broad distribution of all its forms points to the antiquity of the word within Asian culture (2021NoonanBJ:139).

-11 He bindeth unto the vine his foal, and to the vine-branch his ass's colt; he washeth his garments in wine, and in the blood of grapes his clothes; 14 Issachar is a strong-boned ass, couching down between the stables.
+11 He bindeth unto the vine his foal, and to the vine-branch his ass's colt; he washeth his garments in wine, and in the blood of grapes his clothes; … 14 Issachar is a strong-boned ass, couching down between the stables.

-Zooarchaeological Verification.
+Zooarchaeological Verification

 The biblical mention of donkeys reveals a direct correspondence with archaeological findings confirming the presence and domestication of these animals in Old Kingdom Egypt.